 Since 2006, the IAS–USA has held Accreditation with Commendation.
 As such, the IAS–USA belongs to an elite group of organizations in the United States that have been awarded this prestigious status, which, in the words of the ACCME, is “reserved for programs that are truly exceptional.”
 CME credits can be claimed for plenary lectures, symposia, opening session lectures, and special sessions.
 CME credits cannot be claimed for oral abstract sessions, themed discussion sessions, or poster sessions.

 How do I claim ABIM MOC points?

-The International Antiviral Society–USA offers American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points.
+The IAS–USA offers American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points.

 - ABIM MOC points are intended for internal medicine physicians, in the United States, who are maintaining their ABIM Board Certification.

 - ABIM MOC points will only be awarded after the successful completion of the evaluation component demonstrating knowledge gained at all meetings through a series of multiple choice questions.